tu-dortmund-ls12-rt/liblitmus/README.md

 The parameters `WCET` and `PERIOD` must be given in milliseconds, the paramter `DURATION` must be given in seconds.

+### segrtspin

+A version of rt_spin for segmented task.
+See program help for syntax.

 ### release_ts

 Run as: